Winter in Sardinia: Our 4-day Road Trip Itinerary

 Pack an adapter with you as plug sockets in Italy are type F and L. The standard voltage is 230V and the standard frequency is 50 Hz.
 We highly recommend getting yourself a Universal Travel Adapter.

-When you purchase something through our links we earn a small fee at no extra cost to you!
+When you purchase something through our links we earnΒ a small fee at no extra cost to you!
+This is how we maintain this blog without any personalized ads πŸ’–

 currently in